prakashoms/prakashoms.github.io/_pages/photography.md

 iitbCampus2:
   - image_path: https://live.staticflickr.com/65535/49298141886_2c6950e031_o.jpg
     alt: "Moon"
     excerpt: "<br> The Moon reminds me of someone.
-So I like it up watching closely."
+It is the one thing which we both can watch at the same time."
   - image_path: https://live.staticflickr.com/65535/49297658498_16fba1fac8_o.jpg
     alt: "tree and crows"
     excerpt: "<br> Leader crow addressing everybody: All are assigned their jobs now.
 Let's move; Sun is coming up."